Chinese 4 (PG)

 Scope and syllabus

-The course provides an introduction to Chinese language with emphasis on practical written and spoken Chinese.
-The course covers some newspaper articles and internet texts.
+The module provides an introduction to Chinese language with emphasis on practical written and spoken Chinese.
+It covers some newspaper articles and internet texts.
 Communicative practice is established through interpreting facts, giving opinions, describing events, etc.

 Method of assessment